dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-4_ssh.md

 > ## Key Points  {.callout}
 > *  SSH is a secure alternative to username/password authorization
 > *  SSH keys are generated in public/private pairs.
-Your public key can be shared with others.
+Your public key can be
+>    shared with others.
 The private keys stays on your machine only.
-> *  The 'ssh' and 'scp' utilities are secure alternatives to logging into, and copying files to/from remote machine
+> *  The 'ssh' and 'scp' utilities are secure alternatives to logging into, and
+>    copying files to/from remote machine

+## So what about GUIs?

+You might think that when we use a GUI program like SlickEdit that we aren't using SSH anymore, but we are!
+Everything one computer communicates to another is just 1's and 0's.
+In this case, information about the visual display is also "tunneled" through the SSH connection.
+MobaXterm supports these additional forms of information to interact with the remote computer.
+In this case, SlickEdit uses the *X Windows* protocol (sometimes called *X11*).
+SSH is very general, and provides a one-stop solution to the secure transfer of data for nearly any application or purpose.

+Later, we'll also look at SAS Studio as an example of how modern applications are indeed bypassing the need for SSH by using web protocols.
+However, you can still be alert to whether data is encrypted properly, by ensuring that a secure protocol is used (e.g., `https`).
+When you're out "in the wild" you should always be cautious when you read that a "certificate" is invalid (as happens when you log onto the windows server).
+In the case of cornerstone, you are already logged into a secure VPN, so you are already "inside" of a secure domain.
+But when in doubt, don't just click through, and don't be afraid to ask for advice from a more experienced "networker!"

 ---